TehShrike/prosemirror-inside-shadow-dom/readme.md

 # Observed behavior in the shadow dom version

-In Firefox and Chrome, the icons in the buttons in the menu bar are not visible.
+In Firefox and Chrome and Safari, the icons in the buttons in the menu bar are not visible.

-In Chrome, the editor container box is really large.
+In Chrome and Safari, the editor container box is really large.

 In Firefox, attempting to select text with Cmd+shift+left/right does not do anything.